nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

 After PM2 is installed, a new folder `.pm2` will appear in our `/home/<user>` folder.
 In it there will be logs, and other PM2 files.
 Remember this we will need it later.

-Being globally available (`-g` flag), at your exposal there are following commands:
+Being globally available (`-g` flag), at your exposal there are the following commands:

 From within the folder of your application you can simply start your application by typing:
 ```bash